 Variable rate assessments are satisfied when annual property taxes are paid.
 Satisfaction of lien documentation is not distributed for variable rate assessment.

-When the closing cost associated with a property sale is calculated, questions often arise as to who (buyer or seller) should be financial responsible for various costs.
+When the closing cost associated with a property sale is calculated, questions often arise as to who (buyer or seller) should be financial responsible for various expenses.
 Property taxes and assessments are often included in closing costs and settlement negotiations.
-Given the terminology differences in regards to property taxes (ad valorem taxes) and assessments (non-ad valorem assessments), and the differences as to how the two are levied and applied to operating budgets, the concepts can be a bit confusing.
-To challenge the situation further, there are different types of non-ad valorem assessments (capital and variable rate) that yield different implications in regards to the amount posted to the property tax bill.
+Given the terminology differences regarding property taxes (ad valorem taxes) and assessments (non-ad valorem assessments), and the differences as to how the two are levied and applied to operating budgets, the concepts can be a bit confusing.
+To challenge the situation further, there are different types of non-ad valorem assessments (capital and variable rate) that yield different implications regarding the amount posted to the property tax bill.
 The following clarification is offered to assist property owners and prospective owners in making closing cost decisions:

 For more information regarding how assessments and property sales impact each other, please email or call the MSBU Program at (407) 665-7178.